Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 But as Carroll noted, they have played against Bridgewater before — twice in the span of five weeks in the 2015 season, first in a regular season game and then a wild-card playoff game.

-The Seahawks held Bridgewater down in each game — he threw for just 118 yards in a 38-7 win in the regular season and 165 in the playoff game which Seattle clinched when Blair Walsh missed a late 27-yard field goal.
+The Seahawks held Bridgewater down in each game — he threw for just 118 yards in a 38-7 Seahawks win in the regular season and 165 in the playoff game Seattle clinched when Blair Walsh missed a late 27-yard field goal.
 But that was in a different system and with a different secondary.

 - Carroll said defensive tackle Poona Ford, who sat out Sunday with a calf injury, will practice this week and hopes to play Sunday.